 The Digi agreement was entered on December 16, 2021 and provides our users with bill payment services for all of its telecommunication products and services to postpaid subscribers.
 We receive a commission from Digi of 0.5% for each transaction.
-ZCITY App users may also use us Digi's prepaid automatic internet payment service for which we receive a commission from Digi of 2.5% for each reload.
+ZCITY App users may also use Digi's prepaid automatic internet payment service for which we receive a commission from Digi of 2.5% for each reload.
 The Digi agreement may be terminated by either party with 30 days' notice.
+CelcomDigi kicked off full-scale integration of Digi & Celcom network in December 2022.
+This marks one of the largest telecommunications network deployment projects in Malaysia.

 The ATX agreement was entered into on November 8, 2021 whereby ATX and provides our users with bill payment services for many companies in Malaysia, including but not limited to, certain utilities, telecommunication companies, insurance companies, entertainment companies and charities.
-We receive a commission on each transaction from AXT at different rates depending on the company for which the bill is being paid.
+We receive a commission on each transaction from ATX at different rates depending on the company for which the bill is being paid.
 The ATX agreement may be terminated by either party with 30 days' notice.

 The Company has both direct and indirect relationships with merchants and service providers.
-In terms of the Company's indirect relationships, through the Pay's Gift agreement the Company is able to offer mobile e-vouchers for leading brands including SHELL, PUBG, Giant, Lotus, Lazada, Zalora and Watsons; while via the ipay88 agreement, the Company gains access to other e-wallet providers, such as Boost and GrabPay.
-Additionally, through the company's agreement with ATX Distribution, it is able to gain access to bill payment services provided by Astro and Air Selangor.
+In terms of the Company's indirect relationships, through the service partner's agreement the Company is able to offer e-vouchers for leading brands including, among others, Shell, Lazada FamilyMart and Watsons; while via the iPay88 agreement, the Company gains access to other e-wallet providers, such as Boost and Grabpay.
+Additionally, through the Company's agreement with ATX Distribution, it is able to gain access to bill payment services provided by Malaysia's telco service provider such as, among others, CelcomDigi, U Mobile, Astro and Air Selangor.